gabssnake/observablehq-docs/docs/inputs/overview.md

     autoplay loop playsinline controls = "false">
   </video>

-## Tabular data
+## Inputs for tabular data

-These fancy inputs are designed to work with tabular data such as CSV or TSV [file attachments](https://observablehq.com/@observablehq/file-attachments) and [database clients](https://observablehq.com/@observablehq/databases).
+These inputs are designed to work with tabular data such as CSV or TSV [file attachments](/data/files/file-attachments) and [database clients](/data/databases/overview).

 * [Search](https://observablehq.com/@observablehq/input-search) - query a tabular dataset
 * [Table](https://observablehq.com/@observablehq/input-table) - browse a tabular dataset